Enhancing carbon sequestration and improving livelihoods in Mexico's shade-grown coffee plantations

 Coffee beans

-The forests of the state of Veracruz fall within the Mesoamerican biodiversity hotspot and have been assessed as one of the centres of tree diversity of Mexico.
-One such ecosystem is the Tropical Montane Cloud Forests (TMCF).
-TMCFs cover less than 1% of Mexico’s national territory but are home to around 10% of the plant biodiversity within the country, including a high number of endemic species.
+The forests of the State of Veracruz fall within the Mesoamerican biodiversity hotspot and have been assessed as one of the centres of tree diversity of Mexico.
+One such ecosystem is the Tropical Montane Cloud Forests.
+These cover less than 1% of Mexico’s national territory but are home to around 10% of the plant biodiversity within the country, including a high number of endemic species.

 The livelihoods of most families, mainly in the central region of the State of Veracruz, depend on coffee production, which is vital to the local economy.
-Climate change is already altering the cultivation conditions, and 50% of the cloud forest area of Mexico has already been transformed by human activities such as urbanization and deforestation for agriculture.
-For these reasons, the capacity of the cloud forest to support the livelihoods of local communities, including coffee production, has been reduced.
-This reduction is due to a lower capacity of the forest to mitigate climate change by removing carbon (CO2) from the atmosphere.
+The coffee plants are grown in the shade of the local trees, many of which have additional uses; direct products such as food and medicine, and more general ecosystem services such as preventing soil erosion.
+50% of the cloud forest area of Mexico has already been transformed by human activities such as urbanization and deforestation for agriculture, and climate change is disrupting cultivation conditions.
+This has reduced the capacity of the cloud forest to support local livelihoods in the long-term, and to remove CO2 from the atmosphere.

 Therefore, it is important to find innovative ways to mitigate climate change.
-Enriching shade-grown coffee plantations with native trees that have a high capacity for carbon sequestration, are useful for local communities, contributes to mitigating the effects of climate change and, at the same time, strengthens local livelihoods.
+Enriching shade-grown coffee plantations with native trees that have a high capacity for carbon sequestration is useful for local communities, contributes to mitigating the effects of climate change and, at the same time, strengthens local livelihoods.

 Leader